Package 'fanplot'

 Description

 Time series of quarterly UK CPI from Q1 1997 to Q3 2013.
 Data formatted from the October 2013 release of the CPI data by the Office of National Statistics.
-Q1 are taken from February values, Q2 from May, Q3 from August and Q4 from November.
+Q1 values are taken from February, Q2 from May, Q3 from August, and Q4 from November.

 Usage